 Perhaps you have an interest in climbing, or consider yourself a bit of a thrill-seeker?
 For a wind turbine service technician, no two days are ever quite the same.
 So, if you enjoy working outside and are comfortable with heights, a career as a wind turbine service technician could well be for you.

 Technicians regularly find themselves working in new environments and travelling across the UK, Europe, and further afield.
 It really is a career that can take you to some of the most impressive places around the world.

 It’s not necessary to have previous rope access experience, and many trainees will decide to focus on blade repair skills before getting a rope access qualification.
 That said, blade technicians come from a wide variety of jobs and backgrounds, and, if you do already have an IRATA

-certificate if they are already in the wind industry.
+' certificate if they already work in the wind industry.
 Equally though, if you don’t have experience of working at heights, it’s worth mentioning that your training begins on the ground, and the first few weeks of working may well be ground-based as well.

 But, if you do have some previous experience working at heights, the turbine blade technician role can be particularly appealing.
 Among our technicians, common previous careers include lighting riggers, tree surgeons, window cleaners and steeplejacks.
 Experienced abseilers and climbers will find much of the transition into the role especially familiar.

 Demonstrating some ability to work in a mechanical environment will be an advantage, though how this experience was acquired is less relevant – it may have been through training, work experience or a personal interest.
 It is also common for a driver’s licence to be required, or at least preferred, in order to operate company vehicles (field trucks) on site.